dseguy/php-error-messages/messages/class-"%s"-not-found.rst

 + Avoid using getInstance() on that attribute.
 + Do not use static, parent or self in a string to call a method statically.
 + Check that the enumeration is loaded.
++ Put classes in different files, and use autoload.

 Related Error Messages
 ______________________